nachiket-Arcot/Robot-Arm/README.md

 The robot arm itself is controlled by calibrating potentiometers accordingly.

-The arduino code and e circuit was simulated in Tinkercad ( https://www.tinkercad.com/things/8U7hdWss60a-robot-arm )
+The arduino code and circuit was simulated in Tinkercad ( https://www.tinkercad.com/things/8U7hdWss60a-robot-arm )